valentinvogt/npde-summary/chapters/09.typ

   - its spatial Galerkin finite element discretization relies on degree $p$ Lagrangian finite elements on uniformly shape-regular families of meshes
   - time stepping is based on an L-stable single step method of order $q$,

-  then we can expect an asymptotic behaviour of the total discretization error according to
+  then we can expect an asymptotic behavior of the total discretization error according to
   $ (tau sum_(j = 1)^M lr(|u (tau j) - u_h^((j))|)_(H^1 (Omega))^2)^(1 / 2) lt.eq C (h_(cal(M))^p + tau^q) $